- About Homelessness

 About the Trust Fund:

-The purposes of the NHTF are to increase and preserve the supply of rental housing that is affordable for extremely and very low-income households, including people experiencing homelessness, and increase homeownership opportunities for those households.
-Since the Trust Fund was designed as a permanent federal program, the $1 billion needed to capitalize it would need to come from dedicated sources of revenue.
-To prevent funding for the NHTF from competing with existing HUD programs, the NHTF Campaign expects this revenue to be generated separately from the current appropriations process.
+The goal of the Trust Fund is to provide ongoing, permanent, dedicated, and sufficient sources of revenue to build, rehabilitate, and preserve 1.5 million units of housing for the lowest-income families, including people experiencing homelessness, over the next 10 years.
+The NHTF particularly aims to increase and preserve the supply of rental housing that is affordable for extremely and very low-income households, and increase homeownership opportunities for those households.
+To prevent funding for the NHTF from competing with existing HUD programs, the United for Homes Campaign expects this revenue to be generated separately from the current appropriations process.

-The current legislation mandates that at least 90 percent of the Trust Fund’s resources must be used for the production, preservation, rehabilitation, or operation of rental housing, while first-time home buyers can use up to 10 percent for the following home ownership activities: production, preservation, rehabilitation, down payment assistance, closing cost assistance, and assistance for interest rate buy-downs.
-Additionally, at least 75 percent of the funds for rental housing must benefit extremely low income households and all funds must benefit very low income households.
+The current legislation mandates that at least 90 percent of the Trust Fund’s resources must be used for the production, preservation, rehabilitation, or operation of rental housing.
+Up to 10 percent can be used for the following homeownership activities for first-time homebuyers: production, preservation, rehabilitation, down payment assistance, closing cost assistance, and assistance for interest rate buy-downs.
+At least 75 percent of the funds for rental housing must benefit extremely low income households (30 percent of AMI or less) or households with incomes below the federal poverty line, whichever is greater.
+All funds must benefit very low income households (50 percent of AMI or less).